10 Best Festivals In The World

 Date: Late September – Late March

-Planning and executing these festival vacations is not an easy job.
-Prices for hotels and flights would be touching the roof, crowd and traffic would be insane and you would be spending a fortune.
-But you may be fortunate to witness a spectacle that you will cherish in years to come.
+It is not an easy task to plan and execute these festival vacations.
+Hotel and flight prices would be through the roof, crowds and traffic would be insane, and you would spend a fortune.
+However, you may be lucky enough to witness a spectacle that you will cherish for years to come.
 If you are interested in something unusual, check out mysterious destinations in the world.

 I love that you included wildebeest migration on this list.
 What a unique phenomenon that would be to witness!